Kenya Program Details

 - The end of your KSP semester is not the end of your Kenya experience, learn more about how you can integrate Kenya into your academic and professional goals.

 The impact of the KSP on students’ lives and careers is simply too great to quantify.
 Many have gone on to advanced degrees in African studies and for some, careers in Africa.
-Others credit their Kenya experience for giving them the confidence and skills to pursue more indirect careers in medicine, law, government service or business.
+Others credit their Kenya experience for giving them the confidence and skills to pursue more indirect careers in medicine, law, government service, or business.
 Below are a few reflections from the nearly 2,000 KSP alumni on what their Kenya experience means to them.
-If you would like to learn more about how to build upon your KSP experience click here.

 “I can safely say the KSP fundamentally changed the way I thought and helped me to figure out what I wanted to do in life, which is something every college student struggles with even after graduating.”